torgeros/ternary/README.md

 ### util.java

 Contains some auxiliary code, more specifically a function that creates a deep-copy of a `Field[][]` and one for printing a `Field[][]` with borders around it.

+## License

+You are obviously not allowed to use this code while you are taking McGill's ECSE 526 (AI).

+For every other use case, the GPLv3 applies.